ndlarsen/ndlarsen.github.io/_posts/2021-08-14-building-a-web-application-gateway-part-1.md

 renewal automatically.
 I initially though I would use ADM's Certificate Manager, ADM being the Asustor software on the NAS, for this but, at the time of writing, Certificate Manager only supports certificate renewal via [domain validation](https://en.wikipedia.org/wiki/Domain-validated_certificate) and [HTTP-01 challenge](https://letsencrypt.org/docs/challenge-types/#http-01-challenge).
-Now, I am okay with using Domain validation but a http-01 challenge requires ports 80 and 443 to be exposed to the internet and I did __not__ want that.
+Now, I am okay with using domain validation but a http-01 challenge requires ports 80 and 443 to be exposed to the internet and I did __not__ want that.

 #### A solution to A